Meeting you where you are

 provided.
 This may be for short periods or ongoing.

 Please speak with your child’s educator if you believe your family or child will require additional support.
 If you are already engaged with an allied health professional, your educators would be keen to support this work within the program.
-Our Early Childhood Education team may be in your child’s learning environment.
-This team includes experienced leaders, teachers, coaches, and social workers who aim to help our teaching teams create inclusive environments that support lifelong learning.
+As well as your child’s educators, we have a support team that includes experienced leaders, teachers, coaches, and social workers who aim to help our teaching teams create inclusive environments that foster lifelong learning.

 The importance of play